Authentication and Users

 User signup

-Only login (or email) + password are required.
+Only login (or email) + password are required for user to be created.
+Other parameters are optional:

 User profile update